Tishka17/aiogram_dialog/docs/widgets/keyboard/select/index.rst

 .. note::

     Select places everything in single row.
-If it is not suitable for your case - simply wrap it with `Group`_ or `Column`_
+If it is not suitable for your case - simply wrap it with :ref:`group` or :ref:`column`